Vyral/base-template/_posts/2020-02-24-the-first-thing-you-should-do-as-a-new-homebuyer.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
-youtube_alternate_image: /uploads/rosie-hayer-what-homebuyers-should-do-first-youtube.jpg
+youtube_alternate_image: /uploads/rosie-hayer-what-homebuyers-should-do-first-youtube-1.jpg
 youtube_code: ND-jnF9cnjw
 ---

 {% include youtube.html %}

-<p style="text-align: center;"><em>If you’re thinking of buying your first home, the first thing you should do is meet with a lender.
-Here’s why.</em></p>
+*If you’re thinking of buying your first home, the first thing you should do is meet with a lender.
+Here’s why.*

 What’s the first thing you should do if you’re thinking about purchasing a home?